tc39/proposal-smart-pipelines/readme.md

 ***

-In the ES standard, the Contains rule is used by many other Static Semantic Rules, such as [object initializers’ Computed Property Contains rule][].
+In the ECMAScript standard, the Contains rule is used by many other Static Semantic Rules, such as [object initializers’ Computed Property Contains rule][].
 The rule is also generally overridden by methods definitions and other function definitions, such that they hide their substructure from the rule.

 It should also be noted that, uniquely among the static semantic rules, Contains is written as an infix operator: “… Contains …” for historical reasons.
 This